Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 #### Returns

-true if the Type represented by the c parameter and the current Type represent classes, and the class represented by the current Type derives from the class represented by c; otherwise, false.
+true if the Type represented by the c parameter and the current Type represent classes, and the class represented by the current Type derives from the class represented by c ; otherwise, false.
 This method also returns false if c and the current Type represent the same class.

 #### Exceptions